Intrenion/Milcraft/doctrine/on-war.md

 Compare forces that can actually reach and influence the contest.

 **Outcome**
-Commanders base decisions on effective strength.
+Commanders base their decisions on effective strength.

 Chapter: Book Five: Military Forces - Relative Strength